 Imagine, like so many folks, that you decide what you want to study when you’re just 18.
 You go to college, finish a four-year degree in mechanical engineering, and then realize what you actually want to do is get a job in coding.
 There are tons of benefits – pay, flexibility, personal satisfaction.
 It’s a no-brainer.

 There’s just one problem.
 The last thing you want to do is go back to school for another two or four very expensive years.
 After reading a bit online, you see that a possible route for you is getting a job after coding bootcamp.
 It seems like a sweet deal – you pay a fraction of typical college tuition and then are on your way to getting a coding job with no experience or degree.

-There’s just one problem: the path of getting a job after coding bootcamp leaves you really underprepared a for the programming job market.
-“We see more and more students coming to Qvault because people are having a hard time landing jobs after taking a bootcamp or doing some web development courses,” says Lane Wagner, engineer and founder of Qvault, an online computer science education platform.
+There’s just one problem: the path of getting a job after coding bootcamp leaves you really underprepared for the programming job market.
+“We see more and more students coming to Qvault because they’re having a hard time landing jobs after taking a bootcamp or completing web development crash courses.” says Lane Wagner, author of Qvault’s CompSci courses.
 That’s why so many coding bootcamp graduates leave their 15-week course, thinking they’ll glide into a job offer, only to find the process of getting a job after coding bootcamp is painful, arduous, and seemingly never-ending.

 It’s frustrating because it can feel like you’ve done everything right: you’ve realized getting a programming job can be beneficial to your career and happiness, you’ve picked a language, found a course, and completed it – only to struggle getting a job after coding bootcamp.